tycho/nethack/doc/README.oprops.md

 oprops_known of an object, the same way bknown is set when priests look at an object, in examine_object().

-examine_object() is a NitroHack-specific function that splits out the object state mutating front matter of xname() so that it can take a const struct obj * instead of just struct obj *.
+examine_object() is a DynaHack/NitroHack-specific function that splits out the object state mutating front matter of xname() so that it can take a const struct obj * instead of just struct obj *.
 Non-NitroHack NetHack forks can safely put this wherever bknown is set for priests, usually the top of xname().

 The general idea of xname2() is that it builds the basic name of an object as it appears in the game by looking at its type and player knowledge of it,